Business Administration, MBA

 |FINA 850||Multinational Financial Analysis||3|

 International aspects of financial management.
 Exchange risk analysis and management.
 Accessing international capital markets.
 International capital budgeting.
 Numerical optimization technique.
-Prerequisites for course: GRBA 811 and permission.
+Prerequisites: GRBA 811 and permission.

 Tuition & Fees